luis95garay/data_science_bank_churn/README.md

 ## Overview

-This is a Kedro project, which was generated using `Kedro 0.17.7`.
+This is a Kedro project, which was generated using `Kedro 0.19.2`.

 Take a look at the [Kedro documentation](https://kedro.readthedocs.io) to get started.

 ## How to install dependencies

-Create an environment and make sure that it is with python 3.6
+Create an environment and make sure that it is with python 3.9

-To install them, run:
+How to install and run project with poetry:

 ```
-pip install -r src/requirements.txt
+pip install poetry
+poetry install --without dev
+poetry shell
+poetry run python -m uvicorn --port 8000 data_science_bank_churn.src.app:app
 ```

 ## How to run Kedro project